-The company started in 1993 when Ron Thiel originally bought the Terry Ranch for the purpose of raising Bison.
+The company opened to the public in 1993.
+Ron Thiel originally bought the Terry Ranch in 1991 for the purpose of raising Bison.
 Dan Thiel, the son of Ronald and Janice thought it would be a great idea to start a company that would allow people to be able to get up close and personal to the “great North American Bison”.
 Of course after over 1 year of red tape “Jan Thiel Inc.,” dba Terry Bison Ranch Resort became a reality.

 Back in the beginning of our history, there was no Senator’s Restaurant as they would serve chuckwagon dinners in an old barn called the Wagon Wheel.
 This building only had 3 walls and a roof and the food was cooked at the old Cookshack building.
 (This building is now the photoshop at the Depot).
 Back in the early years, the 7XL stables hadn’t been created yet as we had another company that provided the trail rides for our guests.

 We didn’t feel that our guests were getting the proper attention so Dan started Horseshoe Bison.
 The horseback tours had to change over the years due to the major drought that Wyoming was experiencing during the 90’s.
 Because of the drought, Ron Thiel with Iron Mountain Bison had to change the landscape of his grazing operation.
 He introduced “Holistic Grazing” which forced him to put up fencing and change the landscape throughout the Ranch to herd the Bison from pasture to pasture.
 This, of course, changed the way we had to do our tours and horseback riding.
 That is how the horseback tours at the 7XL stables came to be the way they are.